 It all started when I went on a music diet.

-At the end of Summer 2024, my birthday was around the corner, and I wanted a challenge for the year ahead—something to help me evolve and learn.
+At the end of Summer 2024, my birthday was right around the corner, and I felt an urgent need for personal growth.
+(You can read more about that here.)

-I recalled my resolution for 2019.
+I recalled my resolution for 2019, and how it had helped.
 For that entire year, I gave up all the music I’d ever heard before.
-I could only listen to familiar songs by happenstance—live performances, on the radio, playing in the background somewhere, etc. (Remixes and covers were also acceptable.)
+The rule was that I could only listen to familiar songs by happenstance—live performances, on the radio, playing in the background somewhere, etc. Remixes and covers were also acceptable, although they felt like cheating.

 The challenge had been grueling, emotional, and frustrating, but full of amazing discoveries, both musical and personal.
 I found new favorites that year—songs I now feel I can’t live without, because they express a part of me that no other artist had sufficiently articulated.